-Maintain a residence = Own or rent a residence

-Permanent = No plans to move from this country to live elsewhere

-Non-permanent = Had plans to move from this country at some time to live elsewhere
+Maintain a residence = Means that you own or rent a residence Permanent = You have/had no plans to move from this country to live elsewhere Non-permanent = You have/had plans to move from this country at some time to live elsewhere

-Country #1 (Country of birth)

-Dates that the adopter lived here

-What members of the adopter's family lived with them?
+Country #1 (Country of birth) Dates that the adopter lived here What members of the adopter's family lived with them?

 Did the adopter maintain a residence in this country?

 Did the adopter work in this country?

 Country #2

-Dates that the adopter lived here

-Did the adopter live here permanently or non-permanently

-What members of the adopter's family lived with them?

-Did the adopter maintain a residence in this country?

-Did the adopter work in this country?

 Country #3

-Dates that the adopter lived here

-Did the adopter live here permanently or non-permanently

-What members of the adopter's family lived with them?

-Did the adopter maintain a residence in this country?

-Did the adopter work in this country?